-1. LTCG is currently taxed to an individual at 20% plus a "net investment income tax" of 3.8%, while CG on assets held one year or less ("short-term capital gain" or "STCG") is taxed at ordinary income rates of up to 37% plus 3.8%.↔
+1. LTCG is currently taxed to an individual at 20% plus a "net investment income tax" of 3.8%, while CG on assets held one year or less ("short-term capital gain" or "STCG") is taxed at ordinary income rates of up to 37% plus 3.8%. ↔

 2. Under the Proposed Rules, it is unclear exactly how the 3-Year Hold Requirement applies to many Mgmt Co interests.
 The 3-Year Hold Requirement is potentially relevant when (a) an investment professional sells a Mgmt Co interest (e.g., to a financial institution that acquires ownership stakes in various PE fund managers) and/or (b) a Mgmt Co holds an interest in Cl.
-Some Mgmt Co interests may be exempt from the 3-Year Hold Requirement under the "capital interest" exception described below, although the narrow interpretation of the "capital interest" exception adopted by the Proposed Rules could effectively subject many such Mgmt Co interests to the 3-Year Hold Requirement.↔
+Some Mgmt Co interests may be exempt from the 3-Year Hold Requirement under the "capital interest" exception described below, although the narrow interpretation of the "capital interest"

-3. The holding period and gain calculation rules for interests in a "flow-through" portfolio company (i.e., a company organized as a partnership or LLC taxed as a partnership) are more complex because the partnership holding period and tax basis rules do not recognize the concept of separate "blocks" of equity.
-Instead, an owner of such a flow-through company interest has (i) a single (or "unified") tax basis for all of its equity interests in the partnership portfolio company (even if different prices were paid for different and separately identifiable units) and (ii) a bifurcated holding period for each of the units held (where units were acquired at more than one time).
+exception adopted by the Proposed Rules could effectively subject many such Mgmt Co interests to the 3-Year Hold Requirement.↔ organized as a partnership or LLC taxed as a partnership) are more complex because the partnership holding period and tax basis rules do not recognize the concept of separate "blocks" of equity.
+Instead, an owner of such a flowthrough company interest has (i) a single (or "unified") tax basis for all of its equity interests in the partnership portfolio company (even if different prices were paid for different and separately identifiable units) and (ii) a bifurcated holding period for each of the units held (where units were acquired at more than one time).↔ electing fund" election (which causes some or all of the PFIC's income to "flow-through" to its owner).↔